 - if available, documentation of your reasoned suspicion.

 All reports will be received by DK Hostmaster, who will then assess whether the statement is so well-founded that a further investigation should be initiated.
-You will receive a response to your report of DK Hostmaster's assessment.
+You will receive confirmation of your report.

 If, after conducting the investigation, DK Hostmaster is unable to establish that the registrant's name, address, or telephone number information is accurate, the registrant's domain name will be suspended.
 This will be done within 30 days after DK Hostmaster received your report.
 After 30 days from the time of suspension of the domain name, the domain name will be deleted.